-Urban leaders launch campaign to increase universal access to HIV and AIDS services in Uganda
+Urban leaders launch campaign to increase universal access to HIV and AIDS services in Uganda19-Jun-2014

 KAMPALA - A nation-wide campaign aimed at improving universal access to HIV and AIDS services in urban centres, has been launched by mayors and other local leaders in Uganda.

 The Alliance of Mayors and Municipal Leaders on HIV/AIDS in Africa (AMICAALL (AMICAALL) launched the campaign at the 3rd Annual Urban Leaders' AIDS Forum that took place on Wednesday 19, 2014 at Imperial Royale Hotel.